nicksavill/kDNA-annotation/README.md

 If there are no matches for CSB-1 in a minicircle's sequence this could because the minicircle has not been assembled completely, the regular expression is wrong or that a minor variant of the CSB-1 sequence exists.
 The program will output possible new variants that it finds at the start the minicircle sequences and then terminate.
 These variants can be added to the CSB-1 regular expression in the config file.
 On the other hand, if you want to automatically remove any minicircles without CSB-1 then set `remove minicircles without CSB1` in `config.yaml` to yes.

-Minicircles coataining CSB-1 but not aligned on it will be automatically re-aligned and a warning issued.
+Minicircles containing CSB-1 but not aligned on it will be automatically re-aligned and a warning issued.

 If CSB-3 does not exist in the correct position relative to CSB-1 a warning is given and the program terminates.